Capture more of your screen with Android 12 scrollable screenshots

 - Three buttons should appear: Share, Edit, and Capture more.
 Tap "Capture more" to proceed.
 Note: Some apps currently don't support scrollable screenshots.
 If "Capture more" doesn't appear, you won't be able to take one.

 Once you tap this option, you'll zoom out so you can see the maximum possible screenshot size for that app page.
-Drag the screenshot window downwards so it captures everything you need; a magnifying glass will zoom in on the bottom border, so you see clearly where to crop it.
+Drag the screenshot window downwards so it captures everything you need; a magnifying glass will zoom in on the modified border, so you see clearly where to crop it.

 - Satisfied with the size?
 You can now hit Save to send it to your Screenshots folder.
 You can also Share it using the icon in the top-right, or Edit it using the Pencil icon in the bottom right.

 That's how you get scrolling screenshots in Android 12!
 The process is very intuitive overall.
-The only negative is that some of the best Android apps don't support it, such as Google Chrome and Google Docs.
+The only negative is that some of the best Android apps don't support it, such as Google Chrome.
 Most apps, including third-party apps, do seem to support the feature, however.

 Comparing this feature to how you take a screenshot with a Samsung phone, both have their pros and cons.
-For example, Google caps the length of your scroll to about 2.5X the height of your phone screen — at least in the beta — while Samsung's Scroll Capture lets you keep scrolling until you hit the bottom of the page.
+For example, Google caps the length of your scroll to about 2.5X the height of your phone screen, while Samsung's Scroll Capture lets you keep scrolling until you hit the bottom of the page.
 On the other hand, Google's method lets you get a bit more precise with the dimensions, including cropping horizontally or changing where the screenshot starts as well as stops.

 We may earn a commission for purchases using our links.
 Learn more.